RusKrus/SpotyJAM/README.md

-# Welcome to JAMMMING web application!
+# Welcome to SpotyJAM web application!
 ## This app allows you to search for songs on Spotify, browse the results, and create new playlists with your favorite tracks.

 ## About the Project